dvidelabs/config/README.md

 This requires no scripts and nearly no configuration at all.
 Still, we present a few scripts to help this process.

+Apologies for several typos below - this was written in a haste for others to use.
+The scripts have been used in production for a while.

 ## References

 - <https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/>